YargKlnc/Sql-Challenge/README.md

 **Data Engineering**

+All below has been performed and Employee_Schema.sql added inside this folder

 1. A table schema created for each of the six CSV files.

 • The data types, primary keys, foreign keys, and other constraints has been specified.